-Did you know it's cheaper to charge your car overnight due to lower energy demand?
+Did you know the cheapest time to charge your car is between 11pm - 7am, due to lower energy demand overnight?
 So, get your dressing gown and outdoor slippers at the ready, and add plugging in to your night time routine!